VeronicaHey/VeronicaHey/README.md

 - 👋 Hi, I’m @VeronicaHey
-- 👀 I’m interested in new technology for GPS Mapping, GIS and Emergency Event information
+- 👀 I’m interested in new technology for GPS Mapping and GIS
 - 🌱 I’m currently learning that there are new challenges around every corner:)
-- 💞️ I’m looking to collaborate on information about "Don't Kill my App" and interested in investigating new revenue models/ideas
 - 📫 How to reach me veronica@okaway.co

 <!---